 What I did enjoy was the section on social life and conditions in Ireland, and I am sure you will find it useful in providing background information to how your ancestors lived.

-Get to Know the Country
+Get to Know Ireland's Geography

 Where in Ireland Was Your Family From?

 Once you have gathered all the information you can on your family you will hopefully have an idea of which area of Ireland they came from.